RMS Duchess of Atholl: Troop ship

 Duchess of Atholl was requisitioned in December 1939 and converted into a troop ship.
 On 4 January 1940 she sailed from the Clyde to the Mediterranean, calling at Gibraltar, Marseille and Malta and reaching Alexandria in Egypt on 19 January.
-She sailed between Alexandria, Gibraltar, Malta and Marseilles until 5 March 1940, when she left Gibraltar and returned to the Clyde.
+She sailed between Alexandria, Gibraltar, Malta and Marseille until 5 March 1940, when she left Gibraltar and returned to the Clyde.

 On 25 March 1940 Duchess of Atholl resumed transatlantic duties, but now bringing Canadian troops to the UK.
 Her first voyage was unescorted via St John's, Newfoundland to Halifax, Nova Scotia and back.
 Her second voyage, in June 1940, was with Convoy TC 5, in which she carried 1,173 troops from Halifax to Liverpool.
 Thereafter she made five unescorted crossings to Canada and back, usually to Montreal and sometimes including Quebec.

 On 17 November 1940 Duchess of Atholl left Liverpool for Egypt with Convoy WS 4B, which went via Freetown in Sierra Leone and Cape Town in South Africa to Suez.
 The convoy spent Christmas in the Indian Ocean and reached Suez on 28 December 1940.
 Duchess of Atholl embarked evacuees and left Suez on 12 January 1941 with Convoy SW 4B, which gave her escorted passage as far as Durban in South Africa.
 From there she continued unescorted via Cape Town and Freetown and reached Liverpool on 22 February.

 On 21 March 1941 Duchess of Atholl again left Liverpool for Egypt.
 She sailed via Freetown to Cape Town with Convoy WS 7, which happened to include her sister ship Duchess of York.
 Duchess of Atholl then continued unescorted, reaching Suez on 6 May 1941.
 On 25 May 1941 Duchess of Atholl left Suez on her return voyage, and three days later she reached Aden where she joined Convoy SW 7 to Durban.
 By the time she left Aden Duchess of Atholl's passengers were 629 Merchant Navy personnel.
 From Durban she continued unescorted via Cape Town, crossed the South Atlantic and reached Trinidad on 14 July.
 From there she sailed unescorted to the Clyde, where she arrived on 27 July.